Is Gravity Forms not sending email from your site?

 The Pro version of WP Mail SMTP can track every email that’s sent from your WordPress site, including every Gravity Forms notification that is generated.

-Once email logging is enabled, you also have the option to:
+As we mentioned in the previous step, once email logging is enabled, you also have the option to:

 - Track opens and clicks in all WordPress emails